 10. Savory Protein Oats

 Typically topped with dried fruit or nuts, this oatmeal breakfast recipe adds a savory twist by including turkey bacon and Parmesan cheese instead.
-Oats, a healthy source of carbohydrates, also packs in 5 grams of protein in addition to 4 grams of fiber, which includes a specific type of soluble fiber called beta-glucan.
+Oats, a healthy source of carbohydrates, also packs in 5 grams of protein in addition to 4 grams of fiber, which includes a specific type of soluble fiber called beta-glucan, which can help lower cholesterol levels.

 An August 2014 study in the Journal of the American College of Nutrition looked at the satiating "powers" of oatmeal in comparison to a bowl of oat-based cereal and found that despite providing the same amount of calories, those who ate the bowl of oatmeal experienced an increase in fullness, a reduced sense of hunger and actually ate less at lunch.
 Researchers believe the beta-glucan plays a unique role in reducing hunger.